probe973/hsc-7056x/ttests/index.md

     question_text="Given the information above, is there evidence of a difference in blood pressures between the control and the treatment groups?" options="no::Not enough evidence of a difference in IQ from 100||yes::There is evidence of a difference in IQ from 100" correct_answer="yes"
-    solution_text="Yes, since for this case $p=.0493 \lt 0.05$, thre is evidence of a difference between the two groups."
+    solution_text="Yes, since for this case $p=.0493 \lt 0.05$, there is evidence of a difference between the two groups, at the 5% level."
 %}